-- are responsible for using the college ICT systems and mobile technologies in accordance with the Pupil Acceptable Use Policy, which they will be expected to sign before being given access to college systems and agree to electronically at the start of each term. - need to understand the importance of reporting abuse, misuse or access to inappropriate materials and know how to do so.
+- are responsible for using the college ICT systems and mobile technologies in accordance with the Pupil Acceptable Use Policy, which they sign electronically when logging in to college systems. - need to understand the importance of reporting abuse, misuse or access to inappropriate materials and know how to do so and who to report to.